High School Programs

 Through our confirmation program, students and their classmates will come together for a year of experiential learning led by our clergy and Lifelong Learning staff.
 Students will participate in monthly sessions that include challenging intellectual exercises, engaging social activities, a wilderness hike, high-level study and self-reflection.
-The year culminates with a student-led ceremony on the Eve of Shavuot for the entire congregation: a rite of passage students will remember throughout their lives.
+The year culminates with a student-led ceremony before the entire congregation, a rite of passage students will remember throughout their lives.